buda-base/owl-schema/README.md

 ### Using ont-policy.rdf

 The policy is used with the Jena library to locate components of the ontology and cache them for later use.
-There are two basic approaches ways to load ontology: 1) processing imports; and 2) ignoring imports during loading of an ontology document.
+There are two ways to load an ontology: 1) processing imports; and 2) ignoring imports during loading of an ontology document.

 ```java
 import org.apache.jena.ontology.OntDocumentManager;